JRGIII/DIY-WishList/README.md

 # DIY-WishList
-Tools and other material needed for DIY Projects
+Tools and other stuff needed for DIY Projects